 So, where have our successes in the time since actually come from?

 Before we can answer that we need to skip ahead to his prescription.

-In the talk he highlighted the top ten exporters from the 2010 TIN Report.6 Together those ten companies generated $3.9 billion of revenue per year.
-The top three, F&P Appliances, Datacom and F&P Healthcare, accounted for nearly 60% of that.
+In the talk he highlighted the top ten exporters from the 2010 TIN Report.7 Together those ten companies generated $3.9 billion of revenue per year.
+The top three, F&P Appliances, Datacom and F&P Healthcare, accounted for nearly 60% of that amount.

 His proposal was simple in theory: to generate the additional $45 billion needed to close the gap with Australia we needed 100 companies of that size (actually 115 additional companies, for a total of 125 companies, but let’s not get distracted by detailed maths).

 So, how how much progress have we made towards this target?

 By 2020 the TIN Report listed 18 companies that were at least as large as the 10th largest from 2010:8

 So, a net increase of just eight companies.

 Together those 18 companies contributed additional revenue of $3.53 billion.
 That means in ten years we got less than 10% of the way towards Callaghan’s original target.